Composition of Heroin

 - DMT (dimethyltryptamine)

 - LSD (Lysergic acid diethylamide)

 Heroin Drug Type

 Heroin is an opiate.
 Opiates are powerful painkillers.
-Opiates are chemicals derived from opium, that white liquid extract from the poppy plant that is the key ingredient in heroin.
+Opiates are chemicals derived from opium, a white liquid extract from the poppy plant that is the key ingredient in heroin.
 Opiates produce an intense feeling of pleasure and a sense of calm and well-being.
 Opiates are highly addictive and long-term use alters the way nerve cells communicate with one another.
 A high dose of opiates can cause cardiac or respiratory arrest, often resulting in death.

 Forms and Routes of Administration

 Heroin at its purest appears as the fine white powder.
 Impure heroin, which is most often the case, comes in varying colors depending on the degree of the impurity introduced during the manufacturing process.
-Sometimes the coloring is a result of the additives that were used to “cut” the finished product, like caffeine, white/brown sugar and other substances.
+Sometimes the coloring is a result of the additives that were used to “cut” the finished product, like caffeine, white/brown sugar, and other substances.
 These colors range from off-white/beige to brown to black.
 There are not so common colors as well like gray, yellow or pink.

 Pure heroin is either smoked or snorted and is preferred by new users as it spares them from the stigma and the added health risks from injecting drugs.
-On the other hand, impure heroin that usually ends up in the hands of impoverished users is usually dissolved and diluted before being injected intravenously, intramuscularly or subcutaneously.
+On the other hand, impure heroin that usually ends up in the hands of impoverished users is usually dissolved and diluted before being injected intravenously, intramuscularly, or subcutaneously.
 The additives that impure heroin contains do not dissolve and end up clogging the blood vessels when injected into the body.
-This in itself can lead to serious infections and damage to vital organs like the kidneys, lungs and the brain.
+This in itself can lead to serious infections and damage to vital organs like the kidneys, lungs, and brain.

 Heroin Brand Names

 While heroin isn’t normally referred to by brand name, there are actually stamps on the packaging they come in and below are only some examples.